Suggest an acetylide ion and a carbonyl that might be used to mak... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Suggest an acetylide ion and a carbonyl that might be used to make the following products. (a) oct-4-yn-3-ol
+Suggest an acetylide ion and a carbonyl that might be used to make the following products. (b) 2,6-dimethylhept-3-yn-2-ol

 Verified Solution